arduino/help-center-content/content/Arduino Cloud/General Cloud/Wi-Fi-troubleshooting.md

 Additionally, you can check the console (serial) output for error messages.
 This can provide insight into what might be going wrong during the connection process.

-## 4. Check your Power Supply
+## 4. Check your power supply

 Wi-Fi connectivity problems are often caused by insufficient power.
-Since Wi-Fi usage demands more power than normal operations, ensure your device is adequately powered.
+Since Wi-Fi usage demands more power than other operations, ensure your device is adequately powered by:

 - USB hubs might not supply sufficient power, especially if multiple devices are connected.
 Connect your device directly to a USB port on your computer or a dedicated power source.